LONG-DISTANCE TRIATHLON, BUILD-PEAK PLAN, UNDER 50, 15-17hpw, BIKE POWER METER, 12-WEEKS

 Who is this plan for?

-This challenging training plan is intended for an intermediate or advanced triathlete of any age.
+This challenging training plan is intended for an intermediate triathlete under age 50.
 The plan uses common triathlon language to describe the workouts and is easy to follow.

 When should you start the plan?